EcologicPack34/arch-dotfiles/README.md

 [Brandon](https://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) explains it better.

 # Installation
-Clone this repo in your $HOME (or wherever you want as long as it's right under $HOME).
+Clone this repo in your $HOME (call it whatever you want as long as it's directly under $HOME).

 Something like this: `~/dotfiles`.